Table of Contents

 During a remodel, it’s important to take into account all aspects of the room or area of your home you are renovating.
 Whether that be the kitchen, the bathroom, or even just the living room, you want all of the details of the entire room to flow well and work together to make your ideal home.
-Specifically in the kitchen, there are many details that need attention and a well-thought-out plan.
-For example, there are several appliances, fixtures, and hardware that you should be able to have a common theme and colorway with similar finishes and materials. ranOne important appliance that should not be forgotten about is the range hood.
+Specifically in the kitchen, many details need attention and a well-thought-out plan.
+For example, there are several appliances, fixtures, and hardware that you should be able to have a common theme and colorway with similar finishes and materials.
+One important appliance that should not be forgotten about is the range hood.

 Your range hood works cohesively with your range, so it should look cohesive in your kitchen as well.
 In this week’s blog, we are going to discuss the main 10 things to take into consideration before purchasing a range hood.